gongyisheng/playground/cuda/demo/readme.md

 3. Transfer input data from host to device memory
 4. Execute kernels
 5. Transfer output from device memory to host
+Note: You can't ask cuda code to write result directly to host memory